-Fall 2015 Cohort
+Fall 2017 Cohort

-Fall 2015 Conort Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A. Initial 2015 cohort of first-time, full- time, bachelor's (or equivalent) degree-seeking undergraduate students 239 227 342 808 B. Of the initial 2015 cohort, how many did not persist and did not graduate for the following reasons: • Deceased • Permanently Disabled • Armed Forces • Foreign Aid Service of the Federal Government • Official church missions • Report Total Allowable Exclusions 1 1 3 5 C.Final 2015 cohort, after adjusting for allowable exclusions 238 226 339 803 D.Of the initial 2015 cohort, how many completed the program in four years or less (by Aug.
-31, 2019) 99 116 162 377 E. Of the initial 2015 cohort, how many completed the program in more than four years but in five years or less (after Aug.
-31, 2019 and by Aug.
-31, 2020) 30 25 28 83 F. Of the initial 2015 cohort, how many completed the program in more than five years but in six years or less (after Aug.
-31, 2020 and by Aug.
-31, 2021) 12 9 8 29 G. Total graduating within six years (sum of lines D, E, and F) 141 150 198 489 H. Six-year graduation rate for 2015 cohort (G divided by C) 59.2% 66.4% 58.4% 60.9%
+Recipients of a Federal Pell Grant Recipients of a Subsidized Stafford Loan who did not receive a Pell Grant Students who did not receive either a Pell Grant or a subsidized Stafford Loan Total (sum of 3 columns to the left) A Initial 2017 cohort of first-time, full-time, bachelor's (or equivalent) degree- seeking undergraduate students В Of the initial 2017 cohort, how many did not persist and did not graduate for the following reasons: Deceased Permanently Disabled Armed Forces Foreign Aid Service of the Federal Government Official church missions Report Total Allowable Exclusions с Final 2017 cohort, after adjusting for allowable exclusions D Of the initial 2017 cohort, how many completed the program in four years or less (by Aug.
+31, 2021) Е Of the initial 2017 cohort, how many completed the program in more than four years but in five years or less (after Aug.
+31, 2021 and by Aug.
+31, 2022) F Of the initial 2017 cohort, how many completed the program in more than five years but in six years or less (after Aug.
+31, 2022 and by Aug.
+31, 2023) G Total graduating within six years (sum of lines D, E, and F) н Six-year graduation rate for 2017 cohort (G divided by C)